EASA’s Solution: Streamlined and Protected Shared Excel Files for Multiple Users

 Businesses need a solution that eliminates problems associated with sharing Excel files that isn’t comparatively expensive, risky or time-consuming.
 EASA provides the perfect solution — software that offers version and access control, protects data, and can be easily integrated into the existing workflow.

 The software enables companies to ‘webify’ their spreadsheets, enabling access for users through a browser.
 This enables a user to make use of the functionality of the spreadsheet while not actually ever directly handling it.
 This includes functionality provided by VBA, macros and complex formulas, something that cannot be accomplished with solutions that ‘convert’ or ‘translate’ Excel files – a common approach used by MS Online Excel and Google Docs.
 And, since EASA is a low-code platform, it’s easy for non-programmers to build a custom web application themselves.

 Here’s why EASA is the perfect solution for enterprises who need to share critical Excel files among multiple users.

 Prevents Version Confusion

 EASA ensures that only the current and correct version of your spreadsheet is being used.
-Since users access the web app version rather than the actual spreadsheet, any confusion is completely eliminated.
+Since users access the web app version rather than the actual spreadsheet, any version confusion is completely eliminated.

 Safeguards Proprietary Data & Intellectual Property